mdbellott/nine9/README.md

 nine 9
 =====

-This is the code for my first game, and my first app to be published on the iOS App Store.
+This is the code for my first app to be published on the iOS App Store.

 Nine 9 is a simple number-slider game, with multiple puzzle sizes and modes.